chaimkastel/happy-hour-app/PROJECT_SUMMARY.md

-# Happy Hour Ultra - Complete Project Summary
+# Happy Hour - Complete Project Summary

 ## 🎯 Project Overview

-**Happy Hour Ultra** is a comprehensive restaurant deals platform that connects customers with real-time deals from restaurants during their quiet hours.
+**Happy Hour** is a comprehensive restaurant deals platform that connects customers with real-time deals from restaurants during their quiet hours.
 The platform features a modern web application built with Next.js, TypeScript, and Tailwind CSS, along with advanced features like AI analytics, geocoding, and interactive maps.

 ## 🏗️ Architecture & Tech Stack